YEAR ONE

 GOAL: 75% reduction in carbon intensity

-OUTCOME: Improve carbon dioxide storage on our land to support net zero emissions
+GOAL: Improve carbon dioxide storage on our land to support net zero emissions

 ENABLERS